mandhut/codex-vitae/README.md

 - Born in August 15th, 1986, I'm a lioness at heart (a leo, that also means I bestow the fire element in my soul - that's what they said) and I also born in the chinese year of the Fire Tiger.
 I am a canine in fire (that sounds wrong).
 I do love grilled meat, though, maybe that's why? ;)

 # Interest
-My brain, just like everyone else's, scans and retrieves particular information from my surrounding.
-These are random things, words and field of studies, that hold my interest.
+My brain, just like everyone else's, tend to scan and retrieve particular information from my surrounding.
+These are random things, words and field of studies, that hold my interest:
 - Biology
 - Brain
 - Neuroscience